 - Identity and Contact Data from data brokers or aggregators.

 To ensure that your credit, debit or charge card is not being used without your consent, we will validate name, address and other personal information supplied by you during the order process against appropriate third party databases, public or otherwise.
-By accepting these terms and conditions you acknowledge that such checks will be made.
+You acknowledge that such checks will be made.
 In performing these checks, personal information provided by you may be disclosed to a registered Credit Reference Agency that may keep a record of that information.
 A record of the decision made is available for us to retrieve for auditory purposes.
 These checks are performed only to confirm your identity and will leave a specific non-credit footprint.
 A credit check is not performed and your credit rating will be unaffected by these checks.
 All information provided by you will be treated securely and strictly in accordance with applicable data protection legislation.Back to top

 5. Providing Us with Information about Someone Else